ilkhenrique/angular-calendar/README.md

 View Engine replaced with Ivy

-All libraries were updated to the latest versions
+All libraries updated to the latest versions

 Several code changes to bring the latest functionality and compatibility